oracle-devrel/cd3-automation-toolkit/docs/group-tf-files.md

 # Grouping set of resources into a single TF state file

-The CD3 Automation Toolkit was previously built to generate all the output Terraform files within a designated region directory.
-OCI components like - Network, Instances, LBaaS, Databases etc., were maintained in a single tfstate file.
-This was not a viable option for tenancies requiring huge infrastructure.

-Starting with the Automation Toolkit release v10.1, it is possible to select separate directories for each Oracle Cloud Infrastructure (OCI) service that is supported by the toolkit.
+For Large Infrastructures, maintaining terraform files for all services (Network, Instances, LBaaS, Databases etc.,) within a single folder is not a viable option.

+CD3 provides an option to choose between a single output directory for all services or separate directories for each service to store the generated Terraform files.

-This can be configured while <a href="../connect-container-to-oci-tenancy"><u>connecting CD3 container to the OCI tenancy</u></a>.
+This option can be configured while <a href="../connect-container-to-oci-tenancy"><u>connecting CD3 container to the OCI tenancy</u></a>.

-A new parameter `outdir_structure_file` has been introduced in `tenancyconfig.properties`,  which can be used to configure single outdir or different outdir for each service.
+The parameter `outdir_structure_file` in `connectOCI.properties`,  can be used to configure single outdirectory or separate outdirectories for each service.

 By default, the toolkit is configured to use different out directories for different services.

 **Steps to customize directory names to be created for each OCI service -**

-1. Go to ``` /cd3user/oci_tools/cd3_automation_toolkit/user-scripts/tenancyconfig.properties```.
+1. Go to ``` /cd3user/oci_tools/cd3_automation_toolkit/connectOCI.properties```.
 Enter required config details.

     Make sure that *outdir_structure_file* is set to a pre-defined path of *outdir_structure_file.properties*.
 Refer to the screenshot below:
    ![image](../images/grouptf-1.png)